Skip to content

 The project will deliver approximately 160 new homes across a range of lot sizes and dwelling types, including some social and affordable homes.

-Development Victoria will work closely with the City of Greater Bendigo, Homes Victoria and the Dja Dja Wurrung Clans Aboriginal Corporation (DJAARA) to ensure the project meets the specific needs of community.
+Early works have commenced and Development Victoria is working closely with the City of Greater Bendigo, Homes Victoria and the Dja Dja Wurrung Clans Aboriginal Corporation (DJAARA) to ensure the project meets the specific needs of community.

 Works on site

-- Removal of vegetation (including some native vegetation) to the minimum extent necessary
+• Removal of vegetation (including some native vegetation) to the extent necessary

-- Demolition (removal of existing pavement & hardstand)
+• Demolition (removal of existing pavement and hardstand)

-Development Victoria will work closely with the City of Greater Bendigo, Homes Victoria, the Dja Dja Wurrung Clans Aboriginal Corporation (DJAARA) and the Department of Transport and Planning to ensure the project meets the needs of the community.
+Development Victoria is working closely with the City of Greater Bendigo, Homes Victoria, the Dja Dja Wurrung Clans Aboriginal Corporation (DJAARA) and the Department of Transport and Planning to ensure the project meets the needs of the community.

 The Victorian Government is planning to deliver housing in Bendigo at Flora Hill, bringing much needed homes to the region.